gnss-sdr/geniuss-place/_posts/2016-06-28-understanding-data-types.md

 ### From the Signal Source to the processing Channels

 A _Signal Conditioner_ block is in charge of adapting the sample bit depth to a data type tractable at the host computer running the software receiver, and optionally intermediate frequency to baseband conversion, resampling, and filtering.
-Regardless the selected signal source features, the Signal Conditioner interface delivers in a unified format a sample data stream to the receiver downstream processing channels, acting as a facade between the signal source and the synchronization channels, providing a simplified interface to the input signal at a reference, _internal_ sample rate.
-This signal stream feeds a set of parallel Channels.
+Regardless the selected signal source features, the _Signal Conditioner_ interface delivers in a unified format a sample data stream to the receiver downstream processing channels, acting as a facade between the signal source and the synchronization channels, providing a simplified interface to the input signal at a reference, _internal_ sample rate.
+This signal stream feeds a set of parallel _Channels_.

 ![Signal Conditioner]( {{ base_path }}/images/SignalConditioner2.png)